feathery-org/slate/source/index.html.md

     .then(result => console.log(result));
 ```

-> The above command outputs JSON structured like this:
+> Single submission response:

 ```json
 {"pdf_url": "<PDF URL>"}
 ```

-Create a PDF export for a specific form submission.
-The returned URL points to the generated PDF, with a few caveats:
+Create a PDF export for a specific form submission by providing `user_id`, or export PDFs in bulk for multiple submissions by providing a date range filter instead.
+The returned URL(s) point to the generated PDF(s), with a few caveats:

 * The PDF may not be immediately available.
 We recommend polling the URL up to 5 times, once per second, to ensure availability.
 * Once a given submission is completed, the exported PDF will no longer be updated for it even if requested multiple times.